dkaslovsky/tabgrab/README.md

 # tabgrab
-A small (and likely insecure) tool to extract or restore the URL of every open tab in the current browser window on macOS.
+A small commandline tool to extract or restore the URL of every open tab in the current browser window on macOS.

 ### Overview and Usage
 `tabgrab` is a macOS-specific commandline tool to: